supportingami/sami-website/docs/api-queries.md

 yarn scripts strapi bootstrap
 ```

-This will generate a new admin readonly token and populate to `frontend/.env.local`
+This will generate a new admin readonly token and populate to loaded env file in the root `config`
+folder.

 ```
 STRAPI_READONLY_TOKEN=my_generated_api_token